ArthurHeitmann/F-SERVO/assets/help/dat.md

 ### Manually select file location

 If you haven't set the "Data export path" in settings, clicking "Repack DAT" will open a file dialog where you can select the folder to save the repacked DAT.
+For the next export, you can choose "Repack DAT to last location" to export to the same file again.

 ### Overwrite original